Preset courses: Summer school

 • On your Dashboard class tile

-Change_course.png Presets_by_grade_level.png
+Change_course.png

-Editing a summer school preset course
+Editing a summer preset course

 Related article: Editing a course

-Transferring students into a summer school class
+Adding students to a summer school class

 Was this article helpful?